-More recently, various Graph Foundation Models (GFMs)~\cite{liu2023towards} have also been proposed based on graph self-supervised learning.
-GFMs exhibit superior generalizability on a variety of downstream tasks.
-One of the pioneering works in this area, GPPT~\cite{sun2022gppt} generalizes GNN models with prompt-tuning.
-Specifically, based on pre-trained GNN models via self-supervised learning, GPPT introduces additional tokens that represent candidate labels, thereby improving generalization to new tasks without the tedious fine-tuning of GNNs.
+More recently, various Graph Foundation Models (GFMs)\cite{liu2023towards} have been developed based on graph self-supervised learning, demonstrating strong generalizability across diverse downstream tasks.
+One of the pioneering works in this area, GPPT\cite{sun2022gppt}, extends GNN models with prompt-tuning.
+Specifically, GPPT builds upon pre-trained GNNs trained via self-supervised learning and introduces additional tokens representing candidate labels, enabling better generalization to new tasks without requiring extensive fine-tuning.
 Based on the prompt-tuning strategy, GPF~\cite{fang2024universal} proposes a universal prompt-tuning framework to pre-train GNN models across various self-supervised learning strategies.
-Operating on the input graph’s feature space, GPF improves the generalizability of the prompted graph to various downstream tasks in an adaptive way.
+By operating in the feature space of input graphs, GPF improves the generalizability of the prompted graph to various downstream tasks in an adaptive way.
 Drawing inspiration from ControlNet~\cite{zhang2023adding}, GraphControl~\cite{zhu2024graphcontrol} enhances generalization with a universal structural pre-training strategy that enables the alignment of the input space across distributions and incorporates characteristics of target distributions as conditional contexts.